Heritors of the parish of New Cumnock 1833

 Allocation of Seats in the Parish Church , 20th May 1833

-Fortunately a copy of the division and allocation of seats in the new parish church by the Sheriff on 20th May 1833 survives, giving a list of the heritors of the parish at that time .
+The new parish church of New Cumnock was opened on 20th May 1833.
+Fortunately a copy of the division and allocation of seats in the church by the Sheriff gives a list of the heritors of the parish at that time .

 Found and hereby finds that the seats in the area of the church extends from number one to number sixty-eight, and in the gallery number sixty-nine to number one hundred and nine.